Updated: Feb 1

 Say it's 1980.
 Where would you start?
 You might pick up the phone to talk with your friend whose mother had Dementia.
 Or you’d head to the public library.
 Pulling open the long drawers of the alphabetical card catalog, you would flip through the titles and copy call numbers of books that might help.
 Next, scan the shelves, find the books, peruse their table of contents, take them to a table, scan, read, and take handwritten notes.

 In 1995, you may supplement the card system with a computer that helps you find articles in physically bound periodicals stacked on library shelves.
-You may find yourself sitting in front of a boxy machine, through which you view items stored on microfilm.
+You may find yourself sitting in front of a boxy machine through which you view items stored on microfilm.
 These tasks take attention and patience, time, and persistence.

 Jump ahead to the year 2000.
 Computers have made their way into homes, schools, and public libraries.
-Instead of reading books and magazines, you search the internet for “Dementia” and read the resulting information- book excerpts, news articles, journal publications, credible scientific research, and statistics right there on your screen.
+Instead of reading books and magazines, you search the internet for “Dementia” and read the resulting information- book excerpts, news articles, journal publications, credible scientific research, and statistics on your screen.

 Return to the present—a new Dementia diagnosis.
 So much has been learned and shared.
 So much information is available to you, so much so that it may feel overwhelming.
 Where do you start?
 Of course, all the printed resources remain available at your library and local bookstore.
 Streaming video content has become a fixture.
-Documentaries, non-fiction television series, university lectures, courses, and professional presentations are all available with a point and with a click.
+Documentaries, non-fiction television series, university lectures, courses, and professional presentations are all available with a point and click.
 The key is to find sources that are credible and trustworthy.

-A great starting place is our own website Dementia Society of America.
+A great starting place is our website Dementia Society of America.
 In an easy-to-use format, it will guide you to the practical information a family member or caregiver needs to understand and manage day-to-day concerns while caring for a loved one with Dementia.

-A monthly conversational / interview approach will be introduced in upcoming episodes of Dementia Unplugged.
 This approach is not unlike that phone conversation you may have had in 1980.
 The difference is that the questions and the answers come from knowledgeable sources, experts, or first-hand experience.
 This mix of information and personal connection is informative and reassuring, like a conversation with a trusted friend.

 Finally, when it comes down to caregiving logistics, the Dementia Answers Directory will help you find the professionals and organizations who can help you along the way.
 Organized into categories of care needs, searchable by location or keyword, it connects you to the resources you’ll need.
 Like the Internet, the directory’s content will expand over time.

 Help and answers are available.
 You have options for how and where to find it; choose the media that works best for you.
 The journey is, after all, yours, but not yours alone.
-There is a community of people with the same worries, joys, challenges, and successes - at the ready to help you along the way.
+There is a community of people with the same worries, joys, challenges, and successes - ready to help you along the way.

-The opinions expressed by contributing authors are not necessarily the opinions of the Dementia Society, Inc. We do not endorse nor guarantee products, comments, suggestions, links, or other forms of the content contained within blog posts that have been provided to us with permission, or otherwise.
+The opinions expressed by contributing authors are not necessarily the opinions of the Dementia Society, Inc. We do not endorse nor guarantee products, comments, suggestions, links, or other forms of the content contained within blog posts that have been provided to us with permission or otherwise.
 Dementia Society does not provide medical advice.
 Please consult your doctor. www.DementiaSociety.org